 Test-Optional Admissions Policy

-Students who apply as first-years or transfers, beginning with those entering in fall 2021, have the option of applying under a test-optional policy.
+Students who apply as first-years or transfers, beginning with those entering in fall 2021 (plus spring transfer applicants who apply in fall 2020), have the option of applying under a test-optional policy.

 Under Middlebury’s test-optional policy, applicants can choose whether or not to submit standardized test scores.
 Applicants who choose to submit scores will have them included as part of our holistic application review process, as they have been for many years.